parallax background

 When siblings are not able to be together for a birthday celebration, a Sib-Link Virtual Birthday Celebration still allows for fun together.
 Fostering Great Ideas hosts the video call with interactive games and activities and singing Happy Birthday.
 The birthday child also receives a gift (via Fostering Great Ideas) from their siblings.

-Please contact us with any questions you have about this Great Idea, including how you can bring it to your own community.
+Please contact us to volunteer, or with any questions you have about this Great Idea, including how you can bring it to your own community.

 Please enable JavaScript in your browser to complete this form.